-The University of Birmingham is pleased to be able to offer five Sanctuary Scholarships for undergraduate and postgraduate taught students starting at the University in 2023 who have sought refuge in the UK.
-We are committed to providing a welcoming environment for asylum seekers and we are passionate about being a University of Sanctuary.
+The University of Birmingham is pleased to be able to offer five Sanctuary Scholarships for new undergraduate and postgraduate taught students starting at the University in 2024 who have sought refuge in the UK.
+We are committed to providing a welcoming environment for Asylum Seekers and we are passionate about being a University of Sanctuary.

 Value of Award

 Sanctuary Scholars will receive:

 - A full-tuition fee waiver for the duration of your course.